isabella232/microsoft-365-docs-pr.fi-FI/microsoft-365/business/set-up-windows-devices.md

     ![On the How would you like to set up page, choose Set up for an organization](../media/1b0b2dba-00bb-4a99-a729-441479220cb7.png)

-2. Valitse tässä **Määritä organisaatiolle** ja kirjoita sitten Microsoft 365 Business Premiumin käyttäjänimi ja salasana.
+2. Valitse tässä **kohdassa Määritä organisaatiolle** ja anna sitten Microsoft 365 Business Premiumin käyttäjä nimi ja sala sana.

 3. Viimeistele Windows 10 -laitteen määritys.